-Iron is a necessary mineral for body function and good health.
-Every red blood cell in the body contains iron in its hemoglobin, the pigment that carries oxygen to the tissues from the lungs.
-But a lack of iron in the blood can lead to iron-deficiency anemia, which is a very common nutritional deficiency in children.
+Iron helps red blood cells carry oxygen to the body and plays a key role in brain and muscle function.
+A lack of iron in the blood can lead to iron-deficiency anemia, a common nutritional deficiency in children.

 About Iron-Deficiency Anemia